Sam-limyr/CapooCare/README.md

 Q. Why do I receive an authentication error when trying to access database? <br >
 A. Check that your .env file has the correct `PGDATABASE`, `PGUSER` and `PGPASSWORD` fields.
 These should have been set up on your local PostgreSQL already.

+### Copyright Disclaimer

+The use of the likeness of the character "Capoo" is used purely for non-commercial purposes.
+We do not intend to commercialize CapooCare.